TinyCircuits/Thumby-Website/docs/Code-Editor/Get-Started.md

 *NOTE: The Thumby Code Editor and accompanying tutorials will update as more features are added and as we grow our software support for Thumby during [**Kickstarter fulfillment**](https://www.kickstarter.com/projects/kenburns/thumby-the-tiny-playable-keychain/ "Thumby Kickstarter Page").
 If you are interested in hearing software updates as they happen, [**consider joining our Discord**.](https://discord.gg/vzf3wQXVvm "TinyCircuits Discord Invite Link") Thank you for your patience and support!*

-*Tutorial Last updated: February 17th, 2022*
+*Tutorial Last updated: March 7th, 2022*

 ---